restchain/restchain/src/ipfs-service/README.md

 # IPFS SERVICE

+The project make use of a self IPFS service necessary for the creation of  IPFS resources.

-This folder is used for building a Docker image containing an IPFS Kubo service.
-The created image will provide a Kubo ipfs service that allows CORS to affected IP addresses and http methods.
+The `Dockerfile` is used for building a Docker image containing a customized IPFS Kubo installation.
+The created image will provide a Kubo ipfs service that allows CORS to affected IP addresses and the designed HTTP methods.

-Check the `ipfs-config.sh` file to know which  ip  addresses are affected.
+Check the `ipfs-config.sh` file to know which  ip  addresses and HTTP methods are affected.